Vegas Strong Resiliency Center to expand services

 The Vegas Strong Resiliency Center, born in the aftermath of the Oct.
 1 mass shooting as a resources hub for survivors, is moving locations, being renamed and expanding services to all Southern Nevada crime victims.

-The Resiliency &Justice Center will be located in a new Legal Aid Center of Southern Nevada building being constructed next to its campus on East Charleston Boulevard, and expected to be completed in 2025.
+The Resiliency &Justice Center will be located in a new Legal Aid Center of Southern Nevada building, which is being constructed next to its campus on East Charleston Boulevard and is expected to be completed in 2025.

 The legal aid nonprofit organization, which operates the current resiliency center, announced the expansion of its complex Thursday, a few days before the sixth anniversary of the mass shooting that killed 60 people and wounded hundreds more at the Route 91 Harvest festival.